OCI Network and Connectivity Architecture Components

 Key considerations

-The primary objectives for the networking and connectivity architecture is to provide secure, high-speed connectivity between your cloud resources and any users and/or systems that would need to access those resources.
+- Provide secure, high-speed connectivity between cloud resources and users and/or systems that require access

 For migrating EBS and database to OCI there are various networking options to choose, which you can read in this blog.